 url(r'^emp_detail/(?P<user_name>.*)/(?P<mobile_number>.*)/$', views.emp_detail, name='emp_detail'),

-Then i find the url matching rule take effect, so this means the original user_name or mobile_number’s regular expression pattern is not correct.
+3. Then I find the URL matching rule takes effect, so this means the original user_name or mobile_number‘s regular expression pattern is not correct.

-- Then i restore the mobile_number regular expression pattern as original like below, i find it work also.
+4. Then I restore the mobile_number regular expression pattern as original like below, I find it works also.

 url(r'^emp_detail/(?P<user_name>.*)/(?P<mobile_number>\d{10,18})/$', views.emp_detail, name='emp_detail'),